robertoverdecchia/ATDx_report_sandbox/reports/u122_report.md

 For each project, the dimensions assume a value between 0 and 5, where 0 denotes minimum architectural debt of the project in that dimension, and 5 maximum architectural debt.

-In the remainder of this report, we firstly provide a set of radar charts (one for each project). then for each project we give:
+In the reminder of this report, we firstly provide a set of radar charts (one for each project). then for each project we give:
 The same radar chart as shown at the beginning a table showing the top-10 classes of the project with the highest architectural technical debt.